leobol96/KR_project1/README.md

 	-   The **third parameter** must be the name of the file containing the list of sudoku to solve.
 The file has to be in SDK format.
 4. ***SAT.py -E general_sudoku_list.SDK.txt xversion_sudoku_list.SDK.txt***

-    This mode is used to start the experiment, both SDK file must contain 9x9 sudoku because the rules are taken automatically
+    This mode is used to start the experiment, both SDK file must contain 9x9 sudoku because the rules are taken automatically.
+The experiment mode runs every sdk with its rules.
+Each sdk will be executed with all the algorithms and a graph will be print at the end of the execution.
+Moreover, every file sdk.out will be created in the experiment folder.
+    The purpose of the experiment is to check which of the sudoku (normal,x) is more difficult to solve by the solver.

     ALERT: the experiment mode could takes a long time, DO NOT USE big sdk format